holgern/vaultconfig/README.md

    - Anyone with code access can reveal passwords
    - Use for convenience, not security
    - A warning is logged on first use
+   - **Custom Cipher Keys**: Using custom keys improves security but is still obfuscation
+   - Custom keys prevent other apps from revealing your passwords
+   - Lost custom key = lost ability to reveal passwords

 2. **Config File Encryption**: